No Matter Who Wins the Syrian Civil War, Israel Loses

 While this strategy has insulated Israelis from the bloodshed in Syria, it has done little to prevent a worst-case scenario for Israel from taking hold in Damascus.
 A resurgent Assad is consolidating his control over his country, buoyed by unprecedented support from Iran.
 Islamic Revolutionary Guard Corps officers and Hezbollah fighters in Syria have expanded and strengthened their military networks, and now possess advanced long-range missiles capable of bringing unprecedented destruction to Israeli cities.
 On Monday, Iran and Syria reportedly signed a deal for further military cooperation.

-Israel, in turn, has launched over 100 airstrikes against Hezbollah arms convoys since the beginning of the war to counter this threat.
-Earlier this month, it also reportedly used a car bomb to assassinate a Syrian scientist who played a leading role in the country’s advanced missile program.
-“We can do a lot,” Yaakov Amidror, a former national security advisor for Prime Minister Benjamin Netanyahu, told me.
-“We cannot do everything, but we can do a lot to force the Iranians to decide if they are ready to pay the price [for their intervention in Syria].”
+Israel, in turn, has launched more than 100 airstrikes against Hezbollah arms convoys since the beginning of the war to counter this threat.
+Earlier this month, it also reportedly used a car bomb to assassinate a Syrian scientist who played a leading role in the country’s advanced-missile program.
+“We can do a lot,” Yaakov Amidror, a former national-security adviser for Prime Minister Benjamin Netanyahu, told me.
+“We cannot do everything, but we can do a lot to force the Iranians to decide if they are ready to pay the price” for their intervention in Syria.

 Netanyahu has invested an extraordinary amount of time in his personal relationship with Vladimir Putin, the president of Russia, in order to keep up the pressure on Iran and its allies.
 They have met face to face nine times since Russia’s military intervention on Assad’s behalf in 2015—more than Netanyahu has met with any other world leader.
 As a result of this diplomatic effort, Moscow has refrained from using its air defenses to strike Israeli warplanes when they enter Syrian airspace to target Iranian or Hezbollah fighters.

 Israel’s reliance on Russia is a result of President Donald Trump’s hostility to a long-term commitment to Syria.
-Trump told the military earlier this year to prepare to withdraw all U.S. soldiers from the country, and earlier this month announced that it would not spend $230 million that had been earmarked to help rebuild the country’s shattered infrastructure.
-“If you’re an Israeli policymaker and you’re looking at Syria, you see Russia is there and obviously staying,” Itamar Rabinovich, Israel’s former chief negotiator with Syria in the 1990s, told me.
+Trump told the military earlier this year to prepare to withdraw all U.S. soldiers from the country, and earlier this month announced that the United States would not spend $230 million that had been earmarked to help rebuild the country’s shattered infrastructure.
+“If you’re an Israeli policy maker and you’re looking at Syria, you see Russia is there and obviously staying,” Itamar Rabinovich, Israel’s former chief negotiator with Syria in the 1990s, told me.
 “And you see the United States—the president says one day that he wants to withdraw the 2,000 [American] troops, and the next day he faces some pressure and keeps them there.
-But is that reliable in the long-term?
+But is that reliable in the long term?
 Doubtful.”

-Russia can keep the peace between Israel and Iran
+Russia can keep the peace between Israel and Iran.

 Israel’s collaboration with Russia is based out of necessity, rather than any faith that Moscow has taken its side in its regional confrontation with Iran.
 Both Assad and his Iranian allies, after all, were steadily losing ground in 2015 until Putin’s military intervention changed the course of the war.
-Israeli officials have largely dismissed Russia’s promises that it could keep Iranian forces 53 miles away from the Israeli border—such promises meant little, they said, when Iran has missiles that can travel over 100 miles.
+Israeli officials have largely dismissed Russia’s promises that it could keep Iranian forces 53 miles away from the Israeli border—such promises meant little, they said, when Iran has missiles that can travel more than 100 miles.

 Israel’s ties with Russia represent “an interest-based relationship,” Yair Lapid, a former finance minister and prominent opposition leader, told me.
 “I doubt Russia is currently capable of driving Iran out of Syria or that Russia will undertake that effort just because of Israel.”

 Those doubts about Putin’s willingness and ability to constrain Iran are only increasing.
-A recent article published by the Washington-based Middle East Institute analyzed several signs that Russia is quietly reducing its military presence on the ground in Syria, a step that would only decrease Putin’s leverage with Iran and Assad.
+A recent article published by the Washington, D.C.–based Middle East Institute analyzed several signs that Russia is quietly reducing its military presence on the ground in Syria, a step that would only decrease Putin’s leverage with Iran and Assad.
 Meanwhile, Iran and its allies have embedded themselves within Syrian security institutions, making it impossible to distinguish them from the country’s regular army.

 This development could spell the end for Israeli-Russian cooperation in Syria.
 “Israeli officials increasingly argue that the time for this to work has expired,” Hanna Notte, a Russia analyst and political officer for the Shaikh Group, a political consultancy, said.
 “There is an argument that it will become increasingly difficult to target [Iran and Hezbollah] without striking Syrian soldiers, and Russia won’t be able to turn a blind eye to that.”